2016 Tire Recycling Collections

 will take your electronic items for FREE.

-ACCEPTABLE ITEMS: computers, monitors, fax machines, printers, scanners, keyboards, mice, typewriters, video games, cell phones, VCR’s, VHS tapes, CD’s, batteries (rechargeable), televisions-(up to 32 inches)flat screen televisions-(up to 42 inches.) radios, cassette players.
+ACCEPTABLE ITEMS: computers, fax machines, printers, scanners, keyboards, mice, typewriters, video games, cell phones, VCR’s, VHS tapes, CD’s, batteries (rechargeable), radios, cassette players.

 Limit:3 large items per visit per day.

-NON ACCEPTABLE ITEMS: console televisions, flat screens televisions larger than 42 inches, microwaves, any small appliances; (coffee pots, irons, vacuum cleaners, small heating units, air conditioners,etc.), or anything with freon.
+NON ACCEPTABLE ITEMS: televisions, microwaves, monitors, any small appliances; (coffee pots, irons, vacuum cleaners, small heating units, air conditioners,etc.), or anything with freon.

 Please call with any questions at 570-819-0719